 If Rowland had anything to be concerned about, he doesn’t let on in the film he actually made, a thriller set in an Irish seaside village that carries a swagger in line with its lead character Arm (Cosmo Jarvis), a former bare-knuckle brawler who falls into the employ of a crime family as their muscle in order to support his own.
 Time is of the essence since his estranged wife Ursula (Niamh Algar) sees an opportunity to move to Rochester where their autistic son Jack (Kiljan Moroney) can attend a special school and while Arm surely would like to move on with them, he is beholden to running on jobs with his short-fused partner Dympna (Barry Keoghan) and already having little sense of who he is outside the ring, can’t imagine himself living away from the hardscrabble town he grew up in.

-Following its world premiere in Toronto, “Calm with Horses” is making its debut across the Atlantic at the London Film Festival and in the midst of a busy fall, Rowland reflected on making his first feature, the challenges of working with kids and car chases and the online quiz that changed the course of his life.
+Following its world premiere in Toronto, “Shadow of Violence” is making its debut across the Atlantic at the London Film Festival and in the midst of a busy fall, Rowland reflected on making his first feature, the challenges of working with kids and car chases and the online quiz that changed the course of his life.

 What stuck with you about this story?

 It’s based on a short story by Colin Barrett and I was at film school at the time, so this must be 2014 or 2015, and because I was making short films, I was reading just as many short stories as I could just to get the creative juices flowing, and this story really stuck with me.
 The characters felt really rich, and the tone was interesting, and I was fascinated by this character that was on one side so cold and brutal, but had such a tender relationship with his son and that contrast I thought was fascinating.

 I understand actually cracking this character of Arm cinematically was a challenge since it’s most internal.
 Was there something that broke the dam?